NZ Hire and Sale of Personal Locator Beacons (PLB)

 Tramping, bush-walking, hiking, backpacking, Hunting, sailing, boating, Climbers, 4 wheel drive clubs, Farmers, Forestry workers

-you can get into trouble very quickly while out in New Zealand’s rugged landscape, Get yourself a beacon and take it for walks and hopefully you never have to use it
+you can get into trouble very quickly while out in New Zealand’s rugged landscape, Get yourself a Personal Locator Beacon from us and take it for walks and hopefully you never have to use it